Tips To Ensure Your New Fire Hose Is Ready To Respond

 Once you receive your new hose, it's a wise practice to run your own tests and assessments to verify that the line is ready to respond to emergencies.
-The BullDog Hose team will highlight some of the essential processes in evaluating new hoses.
+This includes a physical inspection, a hydrostatic test, and post-test maintenance.

 You should lay out the hose for a full inspection end-to-end, both inside and outside.
 When checking the hose's exterior, be on the lookout for kinks, cuts, tears, bulges, other signs of damage or abnormalities to the exterior or liner of the hose.
 Take a look at the couplers for any of the following possible defects:

 - Damaged threads